If you have any questions, concerns or comments about this section of our website, please contact email@example.com.

 Offers programs and courses to EAL students to prepare them for academic English usage, as well as providing assistance to students already enrolled in classes.
 The following part-time courses are offered by the English Language Centre: Academic Essays, Conversation and Discussion, Critical Reading and Summary Writing, Grammar Review, Oral Presentations, Pronunciation, Research Writing for Graduate Students, Oral English for Graduate Students (Medicine), and Research Writing for Graduate Students (Medicine).
 For a schedule of their courses, visit the part-time course schedule section of the ELC website.

 This is the main hub for international students at the University of Manitoba.
-The International Center offers programs and services to all international students before and after their arrival in Canada to make the transition easier and more enjoyable and, above all, successful.
+The International Centre offers programs and services to all international students before and after their arrival in Canada to make the transition easier and more enjoyable and, above all, successful.

 Provides students with an excellent and fun way to improve their oral skills and to meet new people.